Located in a basin which experiences intense summers and winters, Kyoto is a city filled with mystery, temples and a haunting castle that sings.

 After Kinkaku-ji, take the trains, buses, or a bike to Arashiyama's bamboo grove.
 There's a ton to do here and the tall bamboo grove is lit up at night.

 Hidden away in the grove is Nonomiya shrine.
 This small shrine is mentioned in Tales of Genji.
-You can also head over to Kameyama-koen Park to try and catch sight of some monkeys or finish your trip to Kyoto with walk through the ethereal Kimono Forest at the train station.
+You can also head over to Kameyama-koen Park to try and catch sight of some monkeys or finish your trip to Kyoto with a walk through the ethereal Kimono Forest at the train station.

 Karaoke, bright lights, and endless options for food – Kyoto is a city full of locals ready to party all night long.
 See the best of the city's nightlife with our insider's top picks.

 In search of the best food in Kyoto, we discovered some of the best culinary delights.
-From local styled sushi, the flavours at Nishiki Market, the delight of yatsuhashi to the traditional excellence of kaiseki, Kyoto truly is a culinary capital.
+From local styled sushi, the flavors at Nishiki Market, the delight of yatsuhashi to the traditional excellence of kaiseki, Kyoto truly is a culinary capital.